top of page

 Berthold took the role of Trumpf's technical managing director in 1966.
 In 1969 he founded Trumpf America Inc. (now Trumpf Inc.) in Farmington — in a rented building with three employees, according to a CBIA news report.

 This American initiative was Trumpf's second subsidiary outside Germany — the first was established in Switzerland in 1963.
-Berthold became the Trumpf president and chair of the managing board in 1978.
+Berthold became the Trumpf Group president and chair of the managing board in 1978.

 "Six years ago, in 2019, we celebrated the 50th anniversary of Trumpf North America," said Leibinger-Kammüller at the smart-factory debut ceremony.
 "Today, we’re represented at eight locations in the United States. ...
 The U.S. is now the Trumpf Group's most important foreign market."